hks0/100-days-of-code/log.md

 Continue with git and vscode.
 Will explore one of the following:
 - Basic HTML/JS
 - Computer architecture (textbooks: computer architecture & operating system concepts)

+Starting late...
+Played around with Wacom Intuos Draw tablet for diagramming, pseudocode etc.
+It is quite enjoyable to use.